acm-udayton/ACM-Meeting-Records/docs/DEVELOPMENT.md

 For POST requests, specify the type of data that should be expected, if any.
 This is usually specified by the Flask-WTF form used on the page.
 Also make note of what templates send data to the endpoint.

+Unless explicitly exempted, POST requests are protected by the application's Flask-WTF CSRF validation.

 <details>
 <summary id="routes-admin"><strong>Admin Routes</strong></summary>
 <br>